They said it couldn’t be done. Then they met the Suffs.

 Ida B. Wells

-Co-founder of the NAACP, prominent journalist and lynching rights activist.
+Co-founder of the NAACP, prominent journalist and anti-lynching activist.

 Inez Milholland